 After a decade of touting Busy as my Mantra, I accidentally started rehab for my addiction.

-Five years ago, I was helping JB move into this house.
+Back in the summer of 2010, I was helping JB move into this house.
 I had planned to stay for the long weekend.
 Instead, I stayed two weeks to manage all the details of moving into a house: cable, deliveries, etc.

 Back then, I was still living in Texas.
 I had flown into Ohio and hadn’t seen a need to rent a car.
 All I had with me here in Ohio were my golf clubs, my clothes, and my computer.
 When he went to work, it was just ME alone in the house for nine-plus hours a day.